sonipoud/responsole/README.md

 # My Portfolio

 ## Description
-A website that provides information about myself, the projects I have worked on and the information on how to contact me.
+A website that provides information about myself, the projects I have worked on, the information on how to contact me and my resume.

 ---